sdmp/sdmp.github.io/schema/request_journal/index.md

 ###### `request.identifier` *(string, required)*

 Responses to this resource request will include this identifier in the response object.
-The string may contain up to 40 ASCII characters (inclusive).

-Implementations of the SDMP should attempt to make this property unique per request and per node.
+Implementations of the SDMP should attempt to make this property unique per request and per node, and should keep the value within reasonable limits, such as under 128 characters.

 ###### `request.type` *(string, required)*